 Using Cognitive Therapy for Stress Relief

-Many people have found a cognitive approach to be wonderfully helpful and much quicker than other therapeutic approaches.
+Many people have found a cognitive approach to be wonderfully helpful and much quicker than other therapeutic approaches when it comes to stress relief.

 There is no standard length or number of cognitive therapy sessions needed for the treatment of stress.
 It depends on what your needs are.
 After a few sessions, some people see improvement.
 Other people may need months of therapy before they feel better.

-Support for the effectiveness of this approach comes from research on optimistic and pessimistic explanatory styles.
-It is also revealed by the positive results that come from cognitive therapy for stress, or a mix of cognitive and behavioral therapy.
+Support for the effectiveness of this approach comes from research on optimistic and pessimistic explanatory styles, or how people explain the events in their lives.
+It is also revealed by the positive results that come from cognitive therapy for stress, or a mix of cognitive and behavioral therapy like cognitive behavioral therapy (CBT).

-Cognitive therapy has also been combined with the practice of mindfulness.
+Cognitive therapy has also been combined with the practice of mindfulness, or practicing being aware of the current moment and your internal thoughts and feelings at that moment.
 This created mindfulness-based cognitive therapy (MBCT), which has shown promising effects as well.

 Giving It a Try